 For five months the Mariposa Monarca Reserva turns into an enchanted forest where at dusk you can see fantastic colored compositions made up of tens of thousands of butterflies clinging in bunches on the branches of the trees.
 Although light like a breath of breeze, their number makes the branches sway, which sometimes even break under the weight of dense colonies of these beautiful butterflies.

 In the morning light, the butterflies soar in the air, twirling in search of warmth and nourishment and resting on visitors.

 It is a show difficult to describe, of unique charm.
 So special that it could not give rise to legends and myths.
 In fact, many natives believe that the souls of their dead return on the wings of butterflies, whose arrival coincides with the feast of the dead.

 Planning a trip to Mexico between November and March, do not miss this unique show.

 The Mariposa Monarca Reserva can be visited with excursions organized by Mexico City or Morelia, but this solution involves many hours of travel on the same day.

 If you want, you can stay overnight in one of the villages near the entrances of the reserve, even if with less comfort than in Morelia or Mexico City, from where you still have to arrive with hours of travel by bus.

 The most organized village is Rosario, though, as a result, it is the access to the area most frequented by tourists, who will then have to walk a long distance (2 to 4 km depending on the season) on a steep path to reach the fir woods, the habitat of butterflies.

-But their (and I hope your) effort will be amply rewarded by one of nature's most amazing shows.
+But their (and I hope yours) effort will be amply rewarded by one of nature’s most amazing shows.